-Analysis: Participants sent word of out-of-structure requests and rumors to net control and/or other supervisors to obtain suggestions for best response.
+Analysis: Participants sent word of rumors to net control and/or other supervisors to obtain suggestions for best response.
 This was an adequate and reasonable response.

-Objective: Deploying HF Antennas
+Objective: Deploying HF Antennas (S)

 The strengths and areas for improvement for each core capability aligned to this objective are described in this section.